CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

     - Creates a suitable system message for a travel-related chat solution.
     - Submits a prompt (including the system and a user message based on the user input) to the Azure OpenAI client, adding:
         - Connection details for the Azure AI Search index to be queried.
-        - Details of the embedding model to be used to vectorize the query\*.
+        - Details of the embedding model to be used to vectorize the query.
     - Displays the response from the grounded prompt.
     - Adds the response to the chat history.

-    \* *The query for the search index is based on the prompt, and is used to find relevant text in the indexed documents.
-You can use a keyword-based search that submits the query as text, but using a vector-based search can be more efficient - hence the use of an embedding model to vectorize the query text before submitting it.*
+     The query for the search index is based on the prompt, and is used to find relevant text in the indexed documents.
+You can use a keyword-based search that submits the query as text, but using a vector-based search can be more efficient - hence the use of an embedding model to vectorize the query text before submitting it.

 1. Use the **CTRL+Q** command to close the code editor without saving any changes, while keeping the cloud shell command line open.